WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2025-11-17-cert-manager-automated-https-for-everyone-on-aks.md

 date: 2025-11-17
 author: Wolfgang Ofner
 categories: [Kubernetes]
-tags: [Azure, AKS, Kubernetes, Gateway API, Application Gateway for Containers, Azure DNS Zone]
+tags: [Azure, AKS, Kubernetes, Gateway API, Application Gateway for Containers, Azure DNS Zone, TLS Certifcate, Cert-Manager, HTTPS]
 description: Automate HTTPS and TLS for your AKS apps using Cert-Manager and Let's Encrypt.
 Learn to set up the ClusterIssuer with AGFC and Gateway API.
 ---